darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue23.png)

 Tryhackme states to pick a process towards the bottom of the list running at NT AUTHORITY\SYSTEM and then migrate to that process, using the __migrate 'PROCESS_ID'__ command.
-I chose __CMD.EXE__
+I chose __CMD.exe__

 ![]({{site.baseurl}}/assets/blue24.png)